shehreendheda/katacoda-scenarios/taggingv2/apptagging/step1.md

     The `service` tags for the `store-frontend`, `store-frontend-cache`, and `store-frontend-sqlite` are assigned here.
 (To learn more, view the <a href="https://docs.datadoghq.com/tracing/setup/ruby/#rails" target="_blank">Tracing Ruby Applications</a> documentation.)

-3. After you see the "environment is prepared" message in the terminal, click the **storedog** tab on the right to view the Storedog app.
+3. After you see the `Provisioning Complete` message in the terminal, click the **storedog** tab on the right to view the Storedog app.

     As you can see, the app includes a home page, product pages, advertisements, discounts, and a cart.